mcbridet/rising-sun/README.md

 - Good performance, I just haven't tested it much yet.

 #### Stack
-- A Rust + Qt5 front-end (may switch to GTK2/3
+- A Rust + Qt5 front-end (may switch to GTK2/3 for improved host compatibility).
 - Kernel module (just in C).
 Tested on Linux ~6.18.
 - A Rust common module to bind the two together.